Bless-Siba/OrderEase-Final/README.md

 5. Access the OrderEase web application in your browser at `[http://localhost:3000](https://localhost:7062/)`.

-## Customization

-You can further enhance OrderEase by customizing it to meet your specific business requirements.
-Feel free to add more fields or features to make the order management process even more comprehensive and efficient.

 ## Contributions

 Contributions are welcome!
 If you have ideas for improvements or new features, please create a pull request or open an issue in the GitHub repository.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 ---